So you want to be a travel blogger. Think you will be able to make a fortune and give up that boring 9-5 that you keep complaining about.

 Well, I am going to let you into a little secret – blogging is the hardest thing I have ever done and making money is not easy.
 In fact, less than 10% of people can honestly say that their only income stream is from blogging alone.

 That doesn’t mean it’s not possible, it just means that before you jump in with both feet you really do need to do your research and realise that, should you succeed, you will spend more hours working than ever before – don’t be drawn in by those claiming that you will only need to work a couple of hours each week – plus you will need to be more resilient than ever.

 The world of blogging has exploded in recent years and is now a popular source of information for anyone surfing the internet.
 However, it wasn’t until 1997 that the term ‘weblog’ was coined and it took until 1999 for the firstly accessible blog platform, Blogger, to be created, with WordPress not following until 2003.

-According to one article there were only 23 blogs on the internet back in 1999, however, in less than 10 years this grows to 50 million.
+According to one article, there were only 23 blogs on the internet back in 1999, however, in less than 10 years this has grown to 50 million.
 Today the figures have grown exponentially with the number of blogs now exceeding 440 million.
 Of course, this isn’t just travel related.
 This figure encompasses the whole market but regardless, of the type of blogger you want to be – travel, fashion, book, lifestyle or niche – this is your competition.

 Your blog will need to be able to stand out in a sea of millions.